The Church of Jesus Christ of Latter-day Saints: Name and legal entities

-Priesthood hierarchy
+Priesthood hierarchy and church service

 The LDS Church is organized in a hierarchical priesthood structure administered by its male members.
 Members of the church-wide leadership are called general authorities.
 They exercise both ecclesiastical and administrative leadership over the church and direct the efforts of regional leaders down to the local level.
-General authorities and mission presidents work full-time for the church, and typically receive stipends from church funds or investments.
-As well as speaking in general conference, general authorities speak to church members in local congregations throughout the world; they also speak to youth and young adults in broadcasts and at the Church Educational System (CES) schools, such as Brigham Young University (BYU).
-Local congregations are typically led by bishops, who perform similar functions to pastors in the Protestant tradition, or parish priests in the Roman Catholic church.
+General authorities, general officers and mission presidents work full-time for the church, and typically receive stipends from church funds or investments.
+As well as speaking in general conference, general authorities and general officers speak to church members in local congregations throughout the world; they also speak to youth and young adults in broadcasts and at the Church Educational System (CES) schools, such as Brigham Young University (BYU).
+Local congregations are typically led by bishops, who perform similar functions to pastors in the Protestant tradition, or parish priests in the Roman Catholic Church.